 – Thomas Hall, Journal of the American Viola Society

 "A major talent ... and a deep thinker with a great ear. ...
 His Requiem, ver.2.001x is distinctive, fascinating, and compelling."

-in the treble instruments.
-McLoskey... created a magical sonority
+clusters interspersed with lyrical lines in the treble instruments.
+McLoskey... created

 –Paul Horsley, The Kansas City Star